bioinfo-arctic/FSK2053/Spring_2026/Practice_2.1_Data_wrangling_and_tidyverse.md

 It is the same idea as opening a file in a program like *Word* or *Excel*.
 The difference here is that in R you need a command for opening or loading your data.

 ```
+# if you don't have this library, use install.packages("tidyverse")
 library(tidyverse)
 ```